Install the program by extracting the zip file to a directory

 Adding More Competitors and Moving between Competitors

-To enter another competitor, or display/edit the next competitor
+To enter another competitor, or display/edit the next competitor - press F2.

 To display/edit the previous competitor - press F1